theOtherLuke/nordlynx-router/README.md

 As with all of my work, ymmv.

-This is the sequence of steps I take to setup my NordVPNP router vm using Debian 12 as the host os.
+This is the sequence of steps I take to setup my NordVPN router vm using Debian 12 as the host os.
 I am working on a bash script to automate as much of this as possible, but that script is not a high priority right now.
 If/when I complete it, I will add it to this project.

 Can you use a different distro?
 Probably.
 I'm sure these steps can be adapted to any distro on which the official nordvpn app can be installed.